 3. Turn off the Gridlines to Erase Print Lines in Excel

-You can easily disappear your worksheet gridlines to get a better print result.
+You can easily remove your worksheet gridlines to get a better print result.
 Follow these steps to learn.

-- Uncheck this option to disappear your worksheet gridlines.
+- Uncheck this option to remove your worksheet gridlines.

 4. Run a VBA Code to Remove Print Lines in Excel